Windows OS Hub

 export global address list with powershell to csv in exchange online

-All possible types of recipients in Exchange Online have been exported to the CSV file: UserMailbox, MailUser, MailUniversalDistributionGroup, MailContact, DynamicDistributionGroup.
+All possible types of recipients in Exchange Online have been exported to the CSV file: UserMailbox, MailUser, MailUniversalDistributionGroup, MailContact, and DynamicDistributionGroup.

 Export Global Address List from Outlook or Access